vincentchachere/Azure-Network-Protocols/README.md

 <summary>

-### 👣 Part 3: Observe Differing Network Protocols
+### ⚙️ Part 3: Observe Differing Network Protocols

 </summary>

-### 6. ) First we will Observe and filter by ICMP traffic only
+### 6. ) First we will Observe and Filter by ICMP Traffic Only

-<ins>EXPLANATION</ins>: ICMP stands for Internet Control Message Protocol.
-This is the protocol ping command uses to send an echo request to the target host.
-Then the target host responds with an echo reply.
-The ICMP protocol is used for reporting errors and performing network diagnostics.
-In the error reporting process, ICMP sends messages from the receiver to the sender when data does not come through as it should.
+<ins>EXPLANATION</ins>: ICMP (Internet Control Message Protocol) is used for reporting network errors and diagnostics.
+It enables the ping command, where an echo request is sent to a target host, which replies with an echo reply.
+ICMP messages notify the sender of issues like undelivered data or unreachable hosts.

-- You will notice that your Windows 10 Virtual Machine (VM1) is being spammed with traffic, when you haven't even begun doing anything yet.
-This is normal, since there is so much being done in the background.
+- On your Windows 10 Virtual Machine (VM1), you may notice it being spammed with traffic before you start any tasks.
+This is normal due to background processes.

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/0c789160-acd6-4157-906f-721689cfebab"><br>